TW0CATSGAMES/TW0CATSGAMES.github.io/_posts/2023-11-05-perfecting-unitys_billboard_shader_for_hd2d_01.md

 ![Billboard0](/assets/img/2023-11-05-perfecting-unitys_billboard_shader_for_hd2d/L5H7Ypy.png)

-Achieving the HD2D art style in Unity was not as straightforward as I expected.
+Achieving this art style in Unity was not as straightforward as I expected.
 I wanted the characters to have surface normals, shadows, perspective projection and a dissolve effect.
 Using Unity’s sprite renderer caused issues in a 3D environment due to sorting, especially with transparent effects like water, and does not support normal maps.

 ![Editor1](/assets/img/2023-11-05-perfecting-unitys_billboard_shader_for_hd2d/Editor1.png)